 Ontario Construction News staff writer

-Construction has kicked off for the festival site and temporary street circuit in Markham, as the city gets ready to host Canada’s only NTT INDYCAR SERIES race, starting in 2026.
-The event, which used to take place at Exhibition Place in downtown Toronto, will relocate to Markham Centre, the city’s vibrant downtown area, from Aug.
+Construction has kicked off at the festival site and temporary street circuit in Markham, as the city gets ready to welcome the only NTT INDYCAR SERIES race in Canada, starting in 2026.
+The race, which used to take place at Exhibition Place in downtown Toronto, will shift to Markham Centre, the vibrant downtown area of the city, from Aug.
 14-16.

-Markham, located next to Toronto’s northeastern border in York Region, is home to over 1.25 million residents and is rapidly growing.
-The downtown area features many Canadian corporate headquarters, the York University Markham Campus, and the Markham Pan Am Centre, a key venue during the 2015 Pan Am and Parapan Am Games.
+Markham, located right next to Toronto’s northeastern border in York Region, is home to over 1.25 million people and is growing quickly.
+The downtown area hosts several Canadian corporate headquarters, the York University Markham Campus, and the Markham Pan Am Centre, which was a significant venue during the 2015 Pan Am and Parapan Am Games.

 “We are excited to welcome the exhilarating experience of INDYCAR SERIES racing hitting our streets in 2026,” said Mayor Frank Scarpitti.
 “Markham is ready to build on its strong sports legacy and offer a new home where this celebrated summer tradition can thrive.